Panel van: North America

 A panel van is often known as a "delivery" or "sedan delivery" in North America.
-It's an older term that usually only applies to station wagon-based vehicles (sedan deliveries/delivery wagons) such as the Chevrolet Delray and Ford Courier, or pickup-based vans (panel deliveries).
+It is an older term that usually only applies to station wagon–based vehicles (sedan deliveries/delivery wagons) such as the Chevrolet Delray and Ford Courier, or pickup-based vans (panel deliveries).
 Large, boxy unibody vans based on truck platforms (such as the Ford Transit, Ram ProMaster, and Chevrolet Express) as well as smaller unibody vans (like the Ford Transit Connect and Ram Promaster City) are usually referred to as cargo vans or just panel vans.
 Larger vehicles built on a chassis cab with a custom cargo box are usually called box trucks or moving vans.

 In the late 1920s, Ford produced "Town Car Delivery" and "Wood Panel Delivery" as part of the Ford Model A model range.
 Later Plymouth produced a sedan delivery from 1935 until 1941.
 Pontiac produced deliveries until 1953 in the U.S. and until 1958 in Canada based on the Pontiac Pathfinder.
 Sedan delivery models were usually produced in small quantities of 200 or less, for example 449 Canadian Pontiac sedan deliveries were built in 1958.

 From 1959 on, the sedan delivery was no longer practical; it was phased out in 1960 as a Chevrolet model, so the requisite Chevrolet body was no longer available.
 With the growing sales of the Volkswagen Type 2 and the introduction of compact vans, sedan deliveries faded from the scene.
 Chevrolet dropped the body type after 1960, while Ford moved it to the Falcon line-up until 1965.